gradle/gradle/design-docs/publication-model.md

 The 'artifact' creation method will accept the following forms of input:
 * A PublishArtifact, that will be adapted to MavenArtifact
 * An AbstractArchiveTask, that will be adapted to MavenArtifact
-* A Task or TaskOutputs, that will be adapted to MavenArtifact
 * Anything that is valid input to Project.file()
 * One of the previous 4, together with a configuration closure that permits setting of classifier, extension and builtBy properties.
 * A map with 'file' entry, that is interpreted as per Project.file().
 Additional entries for 'classifier' and 'extension' and 'builtBy'.